shaisachs/the-game/README.md

 Finally, here was a game worthy of my sister!
 The movement of the pieces had a kind of beauty to it, as though it were an elegantly choreographed piece of dance.
 The fact that my sister would gain a second queen just as I lost one - and that in doing so, I'd win the game - made it that much more poetic, a Pyrrhic victory for her pawn.
 While her moves would be plodding, almost naïve, mine would be bold, unintuitive, remarkable.
 It would be a stunning role reversal: remarkable chess play was decidedly more her hallmark than mine.

 But I knew that it must be what my sister intended.
 These final moves would be a piece of art, an experience we could both savor for quite a while yet.
-My queen would become a gift to her pawn, and the victory in the game would be her gift to me.
+My queen would become a gift to her, and the victory in the game would be her gift to me.
 It would be a graceful act of symmetry.

-There was something else, too, I thought, a hidden message in this final sequence of moves.
-Because after all, it had been some time since I had seen my sister.
-Too long, and who knows why?
-Was there some bad feeling there, or was it simply a matter of leading separate lives, having too much to do?
-I couldn't say, but it was impossible to ignore the fact that she was drawing the game to a close with such a dignified exchange of gifts.
-Normally, it was the sort of thing that could only be done in person, something that required presence.

-"Presence," my sister had said, "is the whole point of the show."
-That was during our preparations for Hansel and Gretel, while we were patching together a set made of cardboard boxes and green tissue paper for the trees.
-The dialog, the costumes, the plot - what was the point of all of it?
-To commune with the audience.
-To be known, acknowledged, seen: to be present.

-The story of the play was reversed in its own production, I could see that now.
-The drama of Hansel and Gretel was drawn out of the disappearance of children, in sending them off to the oblivion of the dark woods.
-It was that final scene, in which Gretel sacrifices the witch - to save her brother, to become a hero in her own right - that was the piece of the story which produced catharsis.
-In sending the witch into the flames and recovering Hansel, there was a symmetry - an exchange of evil for innocence, a reversal of disappearance.
-It was the creation of presence, something that we did together.
-All those years ago, we whiled away a lazy afternoon with a child's project.
-Now, far into our adulthood, my sister wanted to revive it.

-It was not just the game that was drawing to an end, but the long absence between us.
-In checkmate, we could be present, together.

-The next move was clear: I was to move my queen into her penultimate position, an abandoned spot deep in enemy territory.
-Over the next few moves my knight would fly across the board, trapping my sister's king.
-Finally, just as she promoted her pawn, my queen would swoop in for the final sacrifice.
-Checkmate in four moves.

-All of that was obvious.
-But how should I write it?

-I put down my phone, leaned against the table, considered the board.
-There was my sister's pawn occupying the center position of the board, plodding towards promotion.
-There was my queen, ready to sacrifice herself.
-She would slide a few paces across the wooden chessboard, stoking the flames that would ultimately capture my sister's king.

-There, at last, was the message to send my sister, fully-formed in my head.
-A perfect beginning of the end.
-I picked up my phone.
+I knew what my next move would be, but I had one problem left.
+How should I write it?

+If my sister's pawn were to become a queen, then my queen would have to become something else.

+This game was to be a dramatic struggle, capped off by dramatic transformation.
+It was not entirely unlike the story we acted out many years ago.
+Gretel, the witch - they were two sides of the same coin, really.
+The one disappears into the flames, the other saves her brother.
+In the process, Gretel emerges from the woods, as though she had sacrificed the witch in order to transform into a heroic young girl.

+Gretel does more than emerge from the woods, in fact.
+She returns home.

+My sister's message was more than just a passing reference to a long-ago living room production of a children's tale.
+It was more, even, than an elegant and genius end-game to an absurdly long game of chess.
+It was an invitation.

+Some people make plans to get together, to return home, to see one another.
+They align calendars, take vacation time, buy tickets.
+My sister, instead, plays chess.

+I cleared the chess app from my phone, deleted the auto-complete text, and sent off a message of my own choosing.

 "Witch to the fireplace.
 See you soon."